Mak2006/gcp-cloud-labs/Lab1 Use BigQuery to explore a data set.md

 # Use BigQuery to explore a public data set.
-This are notes taken as part of the course "## Google Cloud Platform Big Data and Machine Learning Fundamentals"
+This are notes taken as part of the course "## Google Cloud Platform Big Data and Machine Learning Fundamentals" And was practiced with Qwiklabs.

 GCP has a lot of public data sets available on which we can run BigQuery.
 In this lab, we shall  load a data set and query on them.